 Wondering which placement tests you have to take?
 To find out, click on the College that you have been admitted to.

-If you haven't taken any college-level composition course, you will be placed into a Rhetoric course based on your highest ACT English (or SAT Critical Reading) score.
+If you haven't taken any college-level composition course, you will be placed into a Rhetoric course based on your highest ACT English (or SAT Evidence-Based Reading and Writing) score.

 Transfer students who intend to enroll in a Calculus I or lower-level math class are required to take the ALEKS PPL Math Placement Exam.
 The Department of Mathematics coordinates the online ALEKS PPL exam.
 To take this placement test, you will log in through the ALEKS PPL website, where you will find instructions and answers to frequently asked questions.